mikecrinite/mebender/README.md

 Yes, audio is much quicker to extract.

 ## TODO
 - Optimize ffmpeg and imagemagick (the latter especially).
-Creating the gif takes multiple minutes sometimes which is probably excessive
+Creating the gif takes multiple minutes sometimes which is probably excessive (although sources online are saying that's just the price you pay so idk)
 - Pipe ffmpeg frames directly to imagemagick to reduce the need for saving them to the disk and deleting them afterwards
 - Support other language audio extraction?
 - Tests